alex-wap/blog/recommenders/xzhang.md

 *IEEE Xtreme 8.0 Programming Competition 2014*

-I placed in the top 100 worldwide (of 1720 teams), and rank 1 in the university and region.
+I placed in the top 100 worldwide (out of 1720 teams), and rank 1 in the university and region.

 *Paper Reviewing*